NicolaMirchev/limechain/EvmTokenBridge/README.md

 Indexer should be able to parse these events
 Parsed events should be stored in DB

+HOW TO USE IT LOCALLY?

+1. Enter /CLI
+2. Run npm install .
+3. Use cli command "bridge" after cli command "npx"

+- Example: "npx bridge lock 200"

 ## API

 All endpoints should have proper input validation and error handling